torusresearch/documentation/features/accountrecovery.md

 # Account Recovery

 Torus's OAuth logins inherits account recovery and management mechanisms from thier Verifiers.
 For example; Google's own password recovery system, or Facebook's method of questions before recovery.
-In this manner your Users would too be able to recover their Torus wallet like how you would recover any social account.
+In this manner, your Users would be able to recover their Torus wallet through recovering thier specific social account, with UX flows that they are already used to having.

+Each OAuth provider has their own methods of handling account recovery, completely independent from Torus.

 ![Account recovery](../.gitbook/assets/accountrecovery.png)